ZedYeung/cd-etcd-backup/Readme.md

 Assert etcd get key equal value and the total number of key value pair.

 ### How to test
-1. Launch a new VM in CA3, clone this repo.
+1. Launch a new VM, clone this repo.
 2. Install required dependencies with install-dependencies.sh
 3. Setup environment with set_env_variable.sh(probably need to reboot if source not work)
 4. Run test.sh